momandine/momandine.github.io/about.md

 My name is Amandine.

-I work as a software engineer, currently on release engineering.
+I work on databases at Dropbox.
+Previously, I worked on developer tooling and delivery for desktop, and on the desktop client itself.
+I'm a software engineer with a strong interest in reliability and automation.

 I studied physics, statistics, and a lot of other topics at Swarthmore College.
 [Recurse Center](www.recurse.com) was really key to my transition into tech.